DavidSIJames/sparta_chef_template_homework/README.md

 ## Takeaway

-A lot more work is needed in chef
+A lot more work is needed in chef.